From Trace to Line: LLM Agent for Real-World OSS Vulnerability Localization: Methods

 \subsection{T2L-ARVO Benchmark}

-The ARVO dataset contains over 4{,}900 reproducible vulnerabilities across 250{+} C/C{++} projects but lacks the structure needed to evaluate \emph{agentic} for vulnerability localization.
-We introduce \texttt{T2L-ARVO}, a 50-case benchmark with comprehensive crash-type coverage and graded difficulty for LLM agent evaluation.
-ARVO's human-oriented, reproducible builds require adaptation for agentic assessment; we therefore apply a dual validation layer—manual expert checks plus LLM-assisted verification—to ensure selected cases are both faithfully reproducible and appropriately challenging for automated agents.
-This yields a benchmark with realistic, graded difficulty and broad crash-type coverage, enabling rigorous, end-to-end evaluation of planner–executor systems for trace-to-line vulnerability localization—well beyond single-project or single-crash-type studies.
+The original \texttt{ARVO} dataset contains over 4{,}993 reproducible vulnerabilities across 250{+} C/C{++} projects, but its human-oriented design and build-centric structure do not directly support evaluating \emph{agentic} vulnerability-localization systems.
+To bridge this gap, we developed \texttt{T2L-ARVO}, a 50-case benchmark derived from \texttt{ARVO} for assessing LLM agents in evidence-guided vulnerability localization, rather than human bug reproduction.\texttt{T2L-ARVO} maintains a moderate, calibrated difficulty while keeping the original crash-type diversity.
+Its construction employs a dual validation pipeline combining manual expert review with LLM-assisted checks to ensure each case is reproducible and appropriately challenging for automated agents.
+This yields a realistic, balanced benchmark for rigorous end-to-end evaluation of LLM-based vulnerability localization.
+In \texttt{T2L-ARVO}, each of the cases has multiple ground-truth bug lines.
+The average accuracy overall is denoted as $\textit{Accuracy} = \textit{correct localized vulnerable lines} / \textit{total vulnerable lines}$.